Clarence Budington Kelland: Biography

 Kelland bought a house in Phoenix, Arizona, in 1937, and became active in national politics at about the same time.
 He was politically active as a Republican, serving as the Republican National Committeeman from Arizona from 1940 to 1956.
 Before 1941, he was a non-interventionist, opposing U.S. involvement in what became the Second World War.
 His passionate dislike for the New Deal seemed to have spurred his entry into national politics.
 Time magazine referred to him as "pugnacious", "vitriolic", "peppery", and "gaunt-faced"—a description at odds with the whimsical character of Kelland's fictional characters.
 He was as harsh on his fellow Republicans as he was on Democrats, blaming Eisenhower for "wrecking" the party.
 He was particularly critical of Eisenhower's appointment of Earl Warren to the Supreme Court.

 From the mid-'20s forward, Kelland served as the toastmaster at the weekly luncheons of New York's Dutch Treat Club.
 In 1940, when he was president of the club, Kelland said "the fifth column in this country is headed by that fellow in the White House", i.e., President Franklin Delano Roosevelt.
 Author Hendrik Willem Van Loon resigned from the Club to protest this "disparaging" remark.

 Later in life, Kelland became vice president and director of Phoenix Newspaper Group, which published the Arizona Republic and the Phoenix Gazette.
 He died in Scottsdale, Arizona, on February 18, 1964.

+Kelland's Connection to Old Tucson Studios

+According to historian David Leighton, best-selling author Clarence Budington Kelland first came to Arizona in 1936, while doing research on trailer life for a magazine serial entitled “Fugitive Father,” later published in the Saturday Evening Post.
+He planned to stay one night in Phoenix, Arizona but two weeks passed before he departed for home in New York City, in the meantime he fell in love with the Valley of the Sun.

+In 1937, he returned and bought a home surrounded by a grove of orange trees, grapefruit trees and date palms in the state capital (Phoenix) and began wintering here.
+By the following year, he was researching Arizona history for a three-novel series in which the first one took place during the U.S. Civil War which mostly occurred in Tucson.

+By December 1938, the galley proofs were finalized of what would be a magazine serial and then the novel Arizona — about a female pioneer, Phoebe Titus, in Tucson during the U.S. Civil War and her fight to bring an untamed territory to its knees.